odoo/owl/doc/miscellaneous/comparison.md

 possible for developers is more valuable (for us).

 Also, functions or class based components are more than just syntax.
-Functions comes with a mindset of composition and class are about inheritance.
+Functions come with a mindset of composition and class are about inheritance.
 Clearly, both of these are important mechanisms for reusing code.
 Also, one does not exclude the other.